 Winner of the Man Booker Prize for Fiction 2014

-A savagely beautiful novel about the many forms of love and death, of war and truth, as one man comes of age, prospers, only to discover all that he has lost
+This is a story about the many forms of love and death, of war and truth, as one man comes of age, propsers, only to discover all that he has lost.